 To see which account you logged into, follow these steps:

-Simply right-click on the user name and select “Sign out” from the menu.
-It takes you back to the login screen, where you can log into the correct account and see you have been successful in recovering disappeared files.
+- Simply right-click on the user name and select “Sign out” from the menu.
+It takes you back to the login screen, where you can log into the correct account.

 Second Method – In Case of Temporary Account/Other Account Errors After Updating

-- Go to Start > find and launch Settings > Accounts.
+- Go to Start > Settings > Accounts.

 - You might see one of the following messages under the screen title: